 Pacific ocean perch, part of the rockfish family, range from California through Alaska and although generally available year-round, landings can fluctuate within the year.
 When buying whole fish, the skin should be shiny and bright, fillets should be a uniform color with no graying or discoloration, and the fish should have a seawater-fresh smell.
 The meat is white when raw, but turns opaque white when cooked.
 H&G products and can be up to 12-14" and weigh 8-24oz.
 Pacific ocean perch has a nutty flavor with a lean and firm flake.

-Based on average landings of Pacific ocean perch from 2012-2014 and using 2016 Seafood Watch ratings, the sustainability breakdown of Pacific ocean perch is as follows:
+Based on average landings of Pacific ocean perch from 2012-2015 and using 2014 (Alaska and U.S. West Coast) and 2016 (British Columbia) Seafood Watch ratings, the sustainability breakdown of Pacific ocean perch is as follows:

 ~5% Unrated from Russia

 U.S. landings of Pacific Ocean Perch have increased ~30% from 2012 to 2015

 *In Canada, the unfished total allowable catch (TAC) quota ranges from 40-70%.

 Pacific ocean perch are a rockfish, and part of the groundfish fisheries.
 They grow slowly, up to 20 inches in length and weighing 4 pounds.
 They live a long time, up to 98 years old, and begin reproducing around 10 years old.
 Females can produce between 10,000 and 300,000 eggs, depending on their size.
 Pacific ocean perch mate in the fall.
 The eggs develop, receive nutrients, and hatch internally, and the female release the live larvae in the spring.
 The larvae eat small zooplankton until they can feed on small fish and copepods, and move off their ocean floor habitat to follow the daily migrations of krill.